brgonzlez/panchronos/README.md

 (4) Paths to your data and output directories

 # (1) FASTQ files
-- The workflow accepts compressed (`.gz`) or uncompressed `.fastq` files.
+- The workflow accepts compressed (`.gz`) or uncompressed `.fastq` or `.fq` files.
 - All input FASTQ files should be placed in the same directory if you are analysing multiple datasets.
 - `panchronos` does not support paired-end data.
 If you have paired-end reads, you must collapse/merge them beforehand.
-- Multiple single-end/collapsed libraries from the same individual can be included—see `config.tab` below for grouping instructions.
+- Multiple single-end/collapsed libraries from the same individual can be included.
+Please see `config.tab` below for grouping instructions.

 # (2) `config.tab` file
 `config.tab` is a tab-separated text file with three fields: